 Breast Reduction and Swelling?

 You are much too early in evaluating the results of surgery.
-I was just waiting at least 6 months before evaluation of size, shape, or symmetry of the breast.
+I would suggest waiting at least 6 months before evaluation of size, shape, or symmetry of the breast.
 At that time, I would also suggest that you do not base your “satisfaction” with the results of surgery on a specific cup size.

 Reducing breasts further is an option; I would suggest waiting at least one year before making this type of decision.